Privacy Statement Flanders Chancellery and Foreign Office (08/04/2020)

 The Department can modify this Privacy Statement at any time.
 All updates and changes come into force immediately upon publication on this website.
 Therefore, we encourage you to consult this Privacy Statement regularly to stay informed about the latest changes that can have an impact on you.
 Important changes shall be communicated through common communication channels.

-Should we intend to process your personal data for purpose other than those for which the personal data has been obtained, we will inform you about these intended processing activities, their purposes and any other relevant information through common communication channels prior to the further processing.
+Should we intend to process your personal data for purposes other than those for which the personal data has been obtained, we will inform you about these intended processing activities, their purposes and any other relevant information through common communication channels prior to the further processing.

 Contact Information of the data controller